-FOR IMMEDIATE RELEASE August 23, 1996

-CONTACT: (202) 842-6353

-Deborah Ziska, Information Officer

-For images, Lila Kirkland
+UPDATED RELEASE October 22, 1996 CONTACT: (202) 842-6353 Nancy Starr, Publicist For images, Lila Kirkland

-EXTRAORDINARY DRAWINGS FROM WINDSOR CASTLE BY MICHELANGELO AND THOSE HE INFLUENCED AT THE NATIONAL GALLERY OF ART, OCTOBER 27, 1996
+EXTRAORDINARY DRAWINGS FROM WINDSOR CASTLE BY MICHELANGELO AND THOSE HE INFLUENCED, AT THE NATIONAL GALLERY OF ART, OCTOBER 27, 1996

-WASHINGTON, D.C. -- Michelangelo's extraordinary power as a draftsman and interpreter of the human form, and his profound impact on artists of his native Florence and in Rome, are demonstrated in Michelangelo and His Influence: Drawings from Windsor Castle, on view at the National Gallery of Art, October 27, 1996 through January 5, 1997.
+WASHINGTON, D.C. -- Michelangelo's power as a draftsman and interpreter of the human form, and his profound impact on artists are illustrated in Michelangelo and His Influence: Drawings from Windsor Castle, on view at the National Gallery of Art, October 27, 1996 through January 5, 1997.

 Drawings by Michelangelo are rare in the United States, where there are fewer than ten examples.
-In the exhibition, eighteen sheets with twenty-three of Michelangelo's drawings include supreme examples of his draftsmanship.
-Fifty works by his contemporaries and successors illustrate the master's impact on their technique, style, and imagery.
-Raphael, Sebastiano del Piombo, Perino del Vaga, Pordenone, and Annibale Carracci are among the twenty-six additional artists represented in the show.
+This exhibition presents eighteen sheets -- a total of twenty-two drawings -- by Michelangelo, including supreme examples of his draftsmanship.
+Fifty-one drawings by his contemporaries and successors in his native Florence and in Rome reveal the master's impact on their technique, style, and imagery.
+Raphael, Sebastiano del Piombo, Perino del Vaga, Pordenone, and Annibale Carracci are among the artists represented in the show.

-The drawings in the exhibition have been lent from the Royal Library by Her Majesty Queen Elizabeth II and have been in the michelangelo . . . page 2 royal collection at Windsor Castle since the reign of King George III (1760-1820).
+The drawings in the exhibition have been lent from the Royal Library by Her Majesty Queen Elizabeth II and have been in the Royal Collection at Windsor Castle since the reign of King George III (1760-1820).

--more-
+- more -